RainCandyTech/FPArchiveIndex/README.md

 To let Chinese Flash Player users to play contents on an ActiveX-based browser on Windows 8.x & 10, They released version 33.0.0.432 in December 2020 with a Windows 8.x & 10 ActiveX special edition.</br>
 In January 2021, the version number is raised to 34.</br></br>
 And the Windows version contains "Flash Helper Service", a replacement of Adobe's own Flash Player Update Service.</br>
-The service will "make sure that the latest version of the Flash Player is installed" and "send anonymous usage data" to Zhongcheng to "help improve Flash Player".</br>
+The service will "make sure that the latest version of the Flash Player is installed" and "send anonymous usage data" to Zorange to "help improve Flash Player".</br>
 But according to user's feedback, this service will push ads to the computer.</br>
-And even worse, according to the early version of Flash Helper Service Software License Agreement, this service will collect privacy data such as visited websites and ZhongCheng can share these datas to 3rd parties without any liability.</br>
+And even worse, according to the early version of Flash Helper Service Software License Agreement, this service will collect privacy data such as visited websites and Zorange can share these datas to 3rd parties without any liability.</br>
 If users try to disable or remove this service, Flash Player will refuse to play any contents with an error message "A required system component is not running properly" and ask users to reinstall.</br>
-This makes users angry and dissatisfy and many users appeal to uninstall Flash Player and boycutt ZhongCheng Network.</br>
+This makes users angry and dissatisfy and many users appeal to uninstall Flash Player and boycutt Zorange.</br>
 In addition, when the service detects an enterprise environment (an Active Directory environment), Flash Player will refuse to play contents too, so business users have to purchase their Enterprise Service.</br>

 The "Updates" tab in Flash Player Settings Manager is also hiddened in the Windows version.